user interface to the TELNET† protocol

 After establishing a connection,

-.telnetrc in the users home directory is opened.
+.telnetrc in the users home directory is executed.

-If the remote side also supports the concept of suspending a user's session for later reattachment,
+Suspending a user's session for later reattachment, the

 logout argument indicates terminate the session immediately.